Transylvania University: 1988 trademark dispute

 In 1988, Transylvania University experienced an infringement on its trademark when Hallmark Cards began selling "Transylvania University" T-shirts.
 The product, developed for Halloween, was intended to be a novelty item purporting to be college wear from the fictional Count Dracula's alma mater.
 When contacted by Transylvania University, Hallmark said it had been unaware of the real university and recalled all unsold products.

 Campus

-The university is on a 48 acre urban campus about four blocks from the center of the city of Lexington.
+The institution is on a 48 acre urban campus about four blocks from the center of the city of Lexington.
 It has 24 buildings, 3 athletic fields, 3 dining areas, and a National Historic Landmark.
 The campus is divided by North Broadway: to the east stand the academic buildings; to the west, most of the residential buildings.